Continuance into Ontario

-When speaking with a wide range of clients on this issue, the debate is whether to move an existing corporation to Ontario or close down or dissolve the existing corporation and move to begin a new corporation in Ontario.
+When speaking with a wide range of clients on this issue, the debate is whether to move an existing corporation to Ontario or close down or dissolve the existing corporation and move to start a new corporation in Ontario.

 Depending on where your business is overall, how many years it has been in business, what the value of the business is, these are typically questions to consider.
 From the time you originally incorporated your business, it has created a business footprint by the length of time the business has operated, reputation, sales, clientele, and history.
 If a business has not been in business for very long within its original jurisdiction there may not be the need to continue that corporation into a new jurisdiction.
-If the business has a history of less than 3 years with not much in earnings or reputation, it may be an option to start a new corporation in Ontario and dissolve the existing corporation in your original jurisdiction.
-It is always recommended to sit down and speak to your accountant or lawyer to gain additional information about what option suits you and your business best.
+If the business has a history of less than 3 years with not much in earnings or reputation, it may be an option to start a new corporation and incorporate in Ontario or Federal and dissolve the existing corporation in your original jurisdiction.
+If the corporation is not for profit and you wish to start a new corporation, you can also begin an Ontario Non Profit or Federal Non Profit corporation.

 If you would like Ontario Business Central to assist you, our office would be more than happy to assist you in completing both the continuance out of your businesses home jurisdiction and the Articles of Continuance to bring your business into the Province of Ontario.